selfscrum/selfscrum/basics/values.md

 # Core Values

-We believe that every human begin is destined to learning the whole life.
+We believe that every human being is destined to learning the whole life.